Cashew brittle is irresistibly buttery, eminently giftable, and spectacularly easier to make than you’d expect. Here’s how.

 Golden Rule 4: Be attentive.
 To create the special taste of caramel, you need the flavor of the molasses in the sugar to come out.
 And for that to happen, you need to be confident enough to let the sugar reach a deep, golden amber color.
 You don’t want to take it off the heat too soon—if you do the caramel will be too sweet.
 Conversely, caramel can quickly overcook and take on a bitter taste.
 If you’re uncertain, take the pan off the heat, check the color, and, if necessary, return it to the burner.
 Your nose, as well as your eyes, will tell you when it’s reached that long-anticipated caramel stage.

 Golden Rule 5: Be fast.
 Once you take the caramel off the heat, it will quickly start to cool and harden, so you need to have the other ingredients on hand and ready to go.
 Oh, and one final thing.
 To clean a pan with stuck-on caramel, simply fill it with water, bring it to a boil, and watch the caramel melt away.

-- 1 1/2 cups (10 1/2 ounces) superfine sugar (or substitute granulated sugar that you’ve blitzed in a food processor or blender until finely ground but not powdery; measure the sugar after blitzing it)
+- 1 1/2 cups superfine sugar (or just blitz granulated sugar in a blender until finely ground but not powdery)

-This is NOT the peanut brittle of the Christmas parties of my youth.
+This cashew brittle is NOT the peanut brittle of the Christmas parties of my youth.
 Those were sickeningly sweet with a low nut-to-caramel ratio.
-This cashew brittle is packed with buttery cashews and a subtle, almost earthy flavor from the caramelized sugar.
+This cashew brittle is packed with buttery cashews and a subtle, almost earthy, flavor from the caramelized sugar.
 I highly recommend this for any dessert table or a quick holiday gift.
 Bake sale at church or school?
 This fits the bill.
-Sorry, I forgot to measure the finished amount of brittle (it went so quickly!), but I would estimate 4 to 5 cups once broken into manageable chunks.
+Sorry, I forgot to measure the finished amount of brittle, it went so quickly!
+But I would estimate 4 to 5 cups once broken into manageable chunks.